vlayer-xyz/vlayer/book/src/getting-started/how-it-works.md

   }
 }
 ```
-Note that the above contract inherits from the `Verfier` vlayer contract.
+Note that the above contract inherits from the `Verifier` vlayer contract.
-It is necessary for veryfing the computation done by the Prover contract from the previous step.
+It is necessary for verifying the computation done by the Prover contract from the previous step.

 `claim()` function takes proof returned by the vlayer SDK as the first argument.
 Other arguments are public inputs returned from Prover `main()` function (in the same order).